 From inception of a monetary economy with a government-issued currency, it is clear that government spending must come before tax payments or purchases of government debt.
 The order of requirements is basically: (i) government defines its monetary unit of account; (ii) government imposes taxes and other obligations that can only finally be settled in that currency; (iii) government spends (or lends) its currency into existence; (iv) non-government can now obtain the currency and, among other things, pay its taxes and purchase government debt.
 It is clear that government spending must logically come before tax payments or purchases of government debt because non-government must be able to get hold of the currency before it can do these things

-Money can be thought of as an IOU (“I owe you”).
+Money can be thought of as an IOU (“I owe you”), denominated in a nation’s money of account.
 The issuer of an IOU can buy goods or services from anybody who is willing to accept the IOU as payment.

 It was mentioned (in part 2) that a currency-issuing government issues its currency in the act of spending.
 An implication of this is that a currency-issuing government does not need income in order to spend.
 We have also noted (in parts 5 and 9) that a household or business can spend independently of current income.
 They can do this either by drawing down past savings or through borrowing.

 Noticing the month is July brought to mind the Swiss-German band BOY that has a song named after the same month.
 This seemed as good an excuse as any for a music break.